jmyounker/progperday/README.md

 **20150504** - Code Jam problem to reverse words in a sentence.

+**20150506** - Code Jam problem to translate a message into SMS keypresses.

 ## Ideas
 * add functions to silly language
 * add functions to parser for silly language